SAP-archive/cloud-maven-plugin/README.md

 How is it done?
 ---------------

 The Maven Plugin is a wrapped Ant build script (see `src/main/scripts/usage.build.xml`) which passes all needed parameters to "remote control" the [SAP HANA Cloud SDK](https://tools.netweaver.ondemand.com/) (Neo SDK) to execute the desired operations.
-This makes it easy for the user to stick on the console and just use Maven for building the web application as well as to deploy and run it on SAP NetWeaver Cloud.
+This makes it easy for the user to stick on the console and just use Maven for building the web application as well as to deploy and run it on SAP HANA Cloud.
 All parameters concerning deployment target (e.g. host, account, user for login) are taken from a file `nwcloud.properties` which needs to be placed in the root folder of the Maven project.
 If a user decides to even provide a SCN user's password there, then all operations can be fully automated, whithout the need of the user having to type in his/her password.
 This is espacially valuable if you want to fully automate build and deployment processes of your web application.

 Do you have a documented use case?